OscarSLopez09/Serverless-Testing-Part1/README.md

 I'm going to code witch Cloud9 IDE. on the AWS console under service look for Cloud9 and select start environment and click on open.

-* Create a directory with: mkdir NewsAPIReader
+* Create a directory with - mkdir NewsAPIReader
 * Change directory -  cd NewsAPIReader
 * Check the directory - ls
 * Create the lambda file using python - nano lambda_function.py Once the editor is open I paste the code to it
-I verify that the file was created - ls -lthr
+Verify that the file was created - ls -lthr
-I decided to install the requests external dependencies on the file - pip install requests -t * I zip all the files to uploaded to AWS Lambda - zip -r lambda.zip *
+Decided to install the requests external dependencies on the file - pip install requests -t * Zip all the files to uploaded to AWS Lambda - zip -r lambda.zip *